foreveryone1/ObsidianNotes/1 notes/11 media/20230701 The water is up to our ears.md

 # Is there no alternative?

 If the contradictions in individualism are apparent, why do we persist in promoting and adhering to these values unconditionally?
 As a nominally non-authoritarian form of government, liberal democracy depends on the voluntary participation of citizens to uphold it.
-Imparting individualist liberal views through education and media is a part of the soft coercion necessary to uphold th
+Imparting individualist liberal views through education and media is a part of the soft coercion necessary to uphold government.
+However, does a more nuanced view on the breadth and depth of individualism necessarily mean a rejection of liberal democracy?

+## Systems of exploitation

+The typical exploitation we are familiar with is allo-exploitation, the exploitation of the worker by another person, higher up in the hierarchy.
+Think of the archetypal image of the robber baron and the factory worker.
+The relationship between exploiter and exploited flows in the same direction as value is extracted.
+Because the antagonism is clear between the two parties a coherent mass of conscious workers can form in opposition to the exploiter.
+Liberation entails freedom from the hierarchical exploiter.

+Han Byung-Chul has identified another, more insidious form of exploitation.
+Auto-exploitation, the exploitation of the self by the self is the exploitation of the 21st century.
+The individual is the centrepiece of allo-exploitation, and it is his self-imposed duty to maximise and optimise himself.
+The relationship between exploiter and exploited is a loop, although the extraction of value is performed by another.
+There is no external coercion behind the optimisation of the worker, he simply views himself as a project and measures his worth through his achievements.
+A coherent mass of conscious workers has no figure to rebel against; they are their own masters.
+Although their capitalist boss may have extracted value from them, he never forced them to work that hard or to hone themselves.
+Liberation is the freedom to "be the best, most productive, hardest working version of yourself".

+This system of cultural allo-exploitation is predicated upon the widespread acceptance of the individual as a project.